mathewmarcus/homepage/markdown/home-networking/part-1a.md

 Command Successful
 ```

-After Grub Stage 2 has loaded the kernel and the initramfs into memory and started the kernel, the kernel promps us for a passphrase and opens (i.e. decrypts and then mounts) this partition using modules in initramfs, which at that point is mounted to / as the root filesystem.
+After Grub Stage 2 has loaded the kernel and the initramfs into memory and started the kernel, the kernel promps us for a passphrase and opens (i.e. decrypts and then mounts) this partition using modules in the initramfs, which at that point is mounted to / as the root filesystem.

 ##### luks-4809d477-1190-4ac3-aa4a-abf69d961578
 This is our decrypted LUKS partition.
-By again examining the above `lsblk` output, we can see that the UUID in the name corresponds to the filesystem ID sda3 LUKS partition.
+By again examining the above `lsblk` output, we can see that the UUID in the name corresponds to the filesystem UUID of the sda3 LUKS partition.

-This FSTYPE column of the `lsblk` output contains LVM2_member, revealing that this a Logical Volume Manager (LVM) physical volume (PV).
+This FSTYPE column of the `lsblk` output contains `LVM2_member`, revealing that this a Logical Volume Manager (LVM) physical volume (PV).

 Let's get some more information about this volume
 ```bash